 - Forceps injuries

-What to Expect if You Are Considering a Birth Injury Claim
+If You Are Considering a Birth Injury Claim in Bloomington

 If you have questions about the possible causes of trauma inflicted upon your child at birth, our law office will conduct an in-depth investigation, provide you with a frank and practical evaluation of the merits of your complaint against your doctor or hospital and clearly explain your legal options.